1975 Australian constitutional crisis: Deferral of supply

 On 15 October the governor of Queensland, Sir Colin Hannah, gave a speech denigrating the Whitlam government, in violation of the convention that state governors remain neutral.
-Hannah held a dormant commission as Administrator of the Commonwealth to act as Governor-General in the event of Kerr's death, resignation, or absence from Australia.
+Hannah held a dormant commission as Administrator of the Commonwealth to act as governor-general in the event of Kerr's death, resignation, or absence from Australia.
 Whitlam immediately contacted Buckingham Palace to arrange for Hannah's dormant commission to be revoked, a process which took ten days to complete.
-Although Whitlam later alleged that he never contemplated dismissing Kerr during the crisis, on 16 October, while speaking with Kerr and visiting Malaysian Prime Minister Tun Abdul Razak, he told Kerr that if the crisis continued, "It could be a question of whether I get to the Queen first for your recall, or whether you get in first with my dismissal."
+Although Whitlam later alleged that he never contemplated dismissing Kerr during the crisis, on 16 October, while speaking with Kerr and Prime Minister Tun Abdul Razak, who was visiting he told Kerr that if the crisis continued, "It could be a question of whether I get to the Queen first for your recall, or whether you get in first with my dismissal."
 Kerr saw the statement as a threat; Whitlam later stated the comment was "flippant" and designed to turn the conversation to another subject.

 On 16 and 17 October, the Senate, with the unanimous support of the Coalition majority, deferred the appropriation bills.
 In response to the blockage, Whitlam asserted that the Senate was acting against long-standing constitutional principles.
 On 16 October, the government endorsed a motion passed in the House stating that the Senate actions was "a gross violation" of conventions that placed the responsibility of the supply of money in the hands of the House of Representatives.
 The Opposition-controlled Senate rejected this contention, moving a motion that denied the existence of any such convention.